 If you arrive at your destination but your bag is delayed by at least 6 hours, you can also be reimbursed up to $100 per day for 5 days for essential purchases like toiletries and clothes.
 In the unfortunate event that your bags are lost, whether checked or carry-on, you can count on $3,000 in coverage per passenger.

-The Marriott Rewards® Premier Credit Card and the Marriott Rewards® Premier Business Credit Card are a great way to earn Marriott Rewards points and set you up for some amazing redemptions.
+The Marriott Rewards® Premier Plus Credit Card and the Marriott Rewards® Premier Business Credit Card are a great way to earn Marriott points and set you up for some amazing redemptions.

-The elite night credits that you’ll receive each year with the card make earning the valuable Gold elite status much easier.
-In fact, the ability to spend your way to Gold elite status with the business version of this card can make it a breeze for some business owners.
+The elite night credits that you’ll receive each year with the card make earning the valuable Platinum elite status much easier.

 With one (or both) of these cards in hand, you’ll be ready to earn some fantastic award travel!